 Intulse Logo

-ROCK RMS INTEGRATION
+ROCK RMS INTEGRATION SETUP

 Intulse's integration with Rock RMS merges your phone system with your Rock RMS account.
 With the integration enabled, any screen in the Intulse App that would normally display a simple phone number will instead automatically search your Rock RMS database and return any contact or organization records that match that phone number.
 There are two parts to the integration between Intulse and Rock, which are detailed below.